R3Conclave/conclave-core-sdk/docs/docs/writing-your-own-enclave-host.md

 [`deliverMail`](api/-conclave%20-core/com.r3.conclave.host/-enclave-host/deliver-mail.html) method to deliver the Mail bytes to the enclave.

-If there are multiple clients, the enclave needs a *routing hint* parameter to route responses back to clients.
-In this implementation, routing hint isn't used as there is only one client.
+The enclave needs a *routing hint* parameter to route responses back to clients if there are multiple clients.
+This implementation doesn't use a routing hint, as only one client exists.

 The `deliverMail` method throws a [`MailDecryptionException`](api/-conclave%20-core/com.r3.conclave.mail/-mail-decryption-exception/index.html) if the enclave cannot decrypt the Mail bytes.
-You need to notify this exception to the client so that the client can send back a response value of 2, which is what our [earlier implementation of `sendMail`](#sendmail) expects.
+You need to notify this exception so that the client can send back a response value of 2, which the [earlier implementation of `sendMail`](#sendmail) expects.

 ### Mail commands